 » For materials on how to obtain Certificates of Relief from Disability and Certificates of Good Conduct, use the Certificates of Rehabilitation subfolder in the Criminal Records folder of Reentry Net/NY.

-» For extensive policy and legislation materials on employment and criminal records please see our New York State Legislation and Policy Folder and the Employment folder of our National Reentry Research and Policy Library on the National Reentry Net site.
+» For extensive policy and legislation materials on employment please see Employment folder of our National Reentry Research and Policy Library on the National Reentry Net site.

 » For referrals to employment programs and legal services visit the Links/Get Help page